Which Yoga Studios and Fitness Centers are offering Live Stream Workouts during the Coronavirus Pandemic?

 You can still build community online and you can see each other through the platform and we can all talk at the same time,” said Selfe.

-Another yoga instructor from Finland Emilia Viherkoski took the decision to close her Helsinki yoga studio’s doors the day before the government announced a ban on gatherings of more than 10 people and closures of cultural and sporting institutions.
+Another yoga instructor from Finland Emilia Viherkoski decided to close her Helsinki yoga studio’s doors the day before the government announced a ban on gatherings of more than 10 people and closures of cultural and sporting institutions.

 Viherkoski says closing her studio and cafe, Roots Helsinki, was motivated by a sense of responsibility towards her staff and customers’ health, but the closure has come at a severe cost.
 “We’ve cancelled 60 classes a week, so it’s a lot of money we’re losing,” Viherkoski explains.